 When you close your eyes and think of your dream home, where does your mind take you?
-Maybe you imagine morning coffee in Monterey or sitting fire side in Oceanside.
-Whatever your scenario, I bet you are seeing not just the beautiful Connect Home you are living in but a specific location as well.
+Maybe you imagine morning coffee in Monterey or sitting fireside in Oceanside.
+Whatever the scenario, you’re probably picturing not only the modern prefab home, but also its location.

-Finding the right site is just as important as choosing the right model Connect Home.
-All our prefab homes are intentionally designed to maximize indoor/outdoor living to take advantage of everything your location has to offer.
+Finding the right site is just as important as choosing the right Connect Homes model.
+All of our standardized and semi-custom prefab homes are intentionally designed to maximize indoor/outdoor living to take advantage of everything your location has to offer.

-So what type of location makes for the most streamlined build?
-Here are a couple things to consider when finding the right plot of land to build your Connect Home.
+What type of location makes for the most streamlined, successful build?
+Here are some things to consider:

 We also need to be aware of how far the crane will need to reach to place the modules on the foundation.
 This challenge is primarily for Accessory Dwelling Units (ADUs) because we typically need to lift over an existing home and place the ADU toward the back of the property.
 Almost all distances are possible, it just depends on how large a crane would be required.

-When looking for land, it is also important to be aware of:
+When looking for land, it is also important to be aware of these factors:

-Finding the right land to build on may feel like finding a needle in a haystack but our prefab modular system can get almost anywhere.
-The best thing to do when considering a lot is to email us at email@example.com with the address and we can have our experts take a quick look to see if it is a fit for our style of construction.
+Finding the right land on which to build may feel like finding a needle in a haystack, but our prefab modular system can get almost anywhere.
+The best thing to do when considering a lot is to email us at firstname.lastname@example.org with the address.
+We can have our experts take a quick look to see if it is a fit for our style of construction.

-If you feel like you have finally found that enchanting spot in Encinitas or a charming corner of Culver City, let us know because we would love to build your dream home in your ideal surroundings.
+If you’ve finally found that enchanting spot in the country or corner of your favorite city, let us know.
+We’d love to build your dream home in your ideal location.